Ierlant History, Family Crest & Coats of Arms

 Spelling in the medieval era was a highly imprecise process.
 Translation, particularly from Gaelic to English, was little better.
 For these reasons, early Scottish names are rife with spelling variations.
 In various documents Ierlant has been spelled Ireland, Ierland and others.

 Early Notables of the Ierlant family (pre 1700)

-, executed for participating in the alleged but fabricated...
-Another 30 words (2 lines of text) are included under the topic Early Ierlant Notables in all our PDF Extended History products and printed products wherever possible.
+Another 151 words (11 lines of text) are included under the topic Early Ierlant Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ierlant family to Ireland

 Some of the Ierlant family moved to Ireland, but this topic is not covered in this excerpt.